Alethic (Conceptual) Modalities

 • It is necessarily true that P

-• PW: P is true in all possible worlds
+• In terms of possible words, P is true in all possible worlds

 Definitions